-The Pyrodigital® Field Controller Model A has got an Remote Input (REMOTE IN) on the top right of the rear panel as well as an Remote output (REMOTE OUT).
-The Remote Input is connected to the Enable Interlock Circuitry.
+The Pyrodigital[®] Field Controller Model A has got an Remote Input (REMOTE IN) on the top right of the rear panel as well as an Remote output (REMOTE OUT).
+Both Remote Input and Output are identical and cover the same functionalities.
+The Remote Input and Output are connected to the Enable Interlock Circuitry.
 This Enable Interlock needs to be closed if Fire Commands shall be conducted in AUTO FIRE MODE or MANUAL FIRE MODE.
 If the Enable Interlock is not closed (e.g. by not keeping the Deadman Pickel Enable Button depressed) the CPU will not send out any Firing Commands to the Phase III Output Drivers.
 Also the Phase III Output Drivers will not accept any Firing Commands while the Enable Interlock is not closed.

-Further the Remote Input can trigger an Fire Button Press Event, e.g. by depressing the FIRE TRIGGER Button of the Deadman Pickle.
+Further the Remote Plugs can trigger an Fire Button Press Event, e.g. by depressing the FIRE TRIGGER Button of the Deadman Pickle.

-Using the Remote Output, the Enable Interlock Signal as well as the Fire Button Press Events can be forwarded to another subsequent Field Controller.
-Therewith, the Remote Output allows to control several Field Controller with only one Deadman Pickle.
+Using the Remote Plugs, the Enable Interlock Signal as well as the Fire Button Press Events can be forwarded to another subsequent Field Controller.
+Therewith, it allows to control several Field Controller with only one Deadman Pickle.